 It was actually around this time I would recognize the opportunity in front of me, and personally used it to help make my first fortune.

-Turning a small stake into literal millions.
+Turning a small stake into literal millions in just 4 years.

 Yes.
 I was one of those fortunate people.